Saturday, May 9, 2026

 WASHINGTON — The Elite Eight matchup between No. 1 Duke and No. 2 UConn slated for Sunday night at Capital One Arena is straight out of a college basketball history book.
 Two storied programs, which haven’t met in more than a decade, will square off for a spot in the men’s Final Four.

-It could even be called a meeting of two of college basketball’s “bluebloods”—a term used to refer to men’s basketball programs with historic, repeated success.
+It could also be called a meeting of two of college basketball’s “bluebloods”—a term long used to refer to men’s basketball programs with historic repeated success.

 Are bluebloods dead?
 On Thursday, multiple coaches in D.C. said no.

-But perhaps the more pertinent question is whether the moniker—or that of the “Cinderella,” another term for that classifies programs by history and resources—means anything anymore.
+But perhaps the more pertinent question is whether the moniker—or that of the “Cinderella”—means anything anymore.

-When faced with the question Saturday, Duke’s Jon Scheyer and UConn’s Dan Hurley appeared unsure, and perhaps a little too fatigued to make a sweeping statement about one of college basketball’s most charged terms.
+When asked that question by Front Office Sports on Saturday, Duke’s Jon Scheyer and UConn’s Dan Hurley appeared unsure, and perhaps a little too fatigued to make a sweeping statement about one of college basketball’s most charged terms.

-The most important thing for any team, they all agreed: The crucial recruiting asset is money.
 “I just think the playing field has been leveled so much in our sport,” Hurley said.
-“If you’ve got the resources, if you’re willing to commit in basketball to have the best coaching staff, to obviously have the healthy NIL, to travel in facilities and to run at a first-class level, whether you’re a mid-major like High Point or you’re Duke or UConn, you have as good a chance to consistently be in this tournament and be in contention.”
+“If you’ve got the resources, if you’re willing to commit in basketball to have the best coaching staff, to obviously have the healthy NIL [budget], to travel in facilities and to run at a first-class level, whether you’re a mid-major like High Point or you’re Duke or UConn, you have as good a chance to consistently be in this tournament and be in contention.”

-“Blue Blood” was first used in a Brooklyn newspaper in 1927 in reference to players themselves on one team, according to an NCAA article from 2022.
-Then, in 1946, a basketball ratings system described in The Charlotte News attempted to create a list of top programs it classified as bluebloods.
+“Blue Blood” was first used in a Brooklyn newspaper in 1927 in reference to specific players rather than their schools, according to an NCAA article from 2022.
+Later, in 1946, a basketball ratings system described in The Charlotte News attempted to create a list of top programs it classified as bluebloods.

-Now, the phrase is often used to refer to a group of programs with years of success behind them, as well as big-time coaches and wealthy boosters and facilities: Kansas, Kentucky, Duke, and UNC among them.
+Now, the phrase is often used to refer to a group of programs with years of success behind them, big-time coaches, and wealthy boosters and facilities: Kansas, Kentucky, Duke, and UNC are among them.
 More recently, as newer dynasties such as UConn and Villanova emerged, and programs like Indiana and Georgetown have faded, another question has loomed: Are there new bluebloods, too?

 “I don’t know who determines that or who says you’re in or who says you’re out,” Scheyer said Saturday.
 Still, he added: “I don’t get into the definition of it, but I would hope that anybody that associates the highest level of college basketball would put Duke in that category.”